Nicholas Murray (Presbyterian)

 Nicholas Murray (December 25, 1802 – February 4, 1861) was Moderator of the General Assembly of the Presbyterian Church in the United States of America.

 Biography

-Murray was born in Ballinasloe, County Galway, Ireland on December 25, 1802.
+Murray was born in Ballinasloe, County Galway, Ireland, on December 25, 1802.
 In 1818, he emigrated to the United States, becoming an apprentice printer with Harper Brothers.
-Later in life, he graduated from Williams College in 1826, he was ordained a minister, and became Moderator of the Presbyterian General Assembly of America.
+He graduated from Williams College in 1826, he was ordained a minister, and became Moderator of the Presbyterian General Assembly of America.

-Murray wrote extensively of his travels and on archaeology, which was an abiding interest.
+Murray wrote extensively of his travels and archaeology, which was an abiding interest.
 An occasional pseudonym was Kirwan.
-He died and was buried in Elizabeth, New Jersey in 1861.
+He died and was buried in Elizabeth, New Jersey, in 1861.